 What types of fintech complaints can AI resolve automatically?

 AI can automatically resolve account access issues, transaction disputes below defined thresholds, billing inquiries, card replacement requests, and payment status checks.
-More complex cases like fraud investigations or regulatory disputes usually require AI-assisted human handling rather than full automation.
+More complex cases like fraud investigations or regulatory disputes typically require AI-assisted human handling rather than full automation.

 How do AI guardrails work in financial customer support?